-Complainants should try to limit their communication with the school that relates to their complaint, while the complaint is being progressed.
+Complainants should try to limit their communication with the school relating to their complaint, while the complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text), as it could delay the outcome being reached.

-Whenever possible, the Executive Headteacher, Head of School or Chair of the governing board will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+Whenever possible, the headteacher or Chair of the Governing Board will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues, the Executive Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact the Stoke Hill Federation Schools causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.

+For complainants who excessively contact Stoke Hill Federation causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from Stoke Hill Infants and Nursery School and/or Stoke Hill Junior School.
+This may include barring an individual from Stoke Hill Federation.

 Schools are not public places and although parents and carers have rights to attend and enter school premises for legitimate proper purposes, The Education Act of 1996 states that it is an offence for a trespasser on school premises to cause a nuisance or disturbance.

-The school is entitled to withdraw the implied right a parent or carer has to enter the school, if that parent or carer is violent or aggressive.
+The Federation is entitled to withdraw the implied right a parent or carer has to enter the schools, if that parent or carer is violent or aggressive.
 If the parent or carer then enters the premises, they are in breach of the law, and they can be prosecuted in the criminal courts.

-This policy applies to all those that engage with the school and not just to parents.
+This policy applies to all those that engage with the Federation and not just to parents.